-Hammurabi thus blesses the future ruler who will maintain the laws and keeps them, and seeks to intimidate such future ruler from altering the laws by threatening him with divine punishment.
-The threat continues with a very long list of plagues and troubles which will materialize if the laws are changes.
-However what is of interest for our context here is the fact the laws themselves, those whose preservation is required of the future ruler are referred to “my curses” (errētia) and “the curses of the Gods” (errēt ilī).
+Hammurabi thus blesses the future ruler who will maintain and keep the laws, and seeks to intimidate such a future ruler from altering the laws by threatening them with divine punishment.
+The threat continues with a very long list of plagues and troubles which will materialize if the laws are altered.
+However, what is of interest for us is the fact that the laws themselves, those whose preservation is required of the future ruler, are referred to as “my curses” (errētia) and “the curses of the Gods” (errēt ilī).
 The laws are conditional curses; in other words, they are imposed as oaths.

 An Internal biblical parallel to the depiction of laws as conditional curses is found in Deuteronomy 27.
 During the renewal of the covenant in the plains of Moab, the Levites recite some commandments to the people.
-While the list of laws is rather short, only 11 commandments are recounted, what is important for our context is that each and every commandment recited by the Levites is presented as a conditional curse.
-To quote just a couple of examples, we read in verse 17: “Cursed be anyone who moves his neighbor's landmark”.
+While the list of laws is rather short – only eleven commandments are recounted – what is important for our context is that each and every commandment recited by the Levites is presented as a conditional curse.
+To quote just a couple of examples, we read in verse 17: “Cursed be anyone who moves his neighbor’s landmark”.
 And similarly, in verse 25: “Cursed be anyone who takes a bribe to shed innocent blood.”
 Notably, these are not full-fledged curses but rather conditional curses, which are, in essence, oaths.
-In fact, in this specific text, the people submit themselves to the conditional curses, ratifying the oaths by answering Amen in respond to each of commandments voiced by the Levites.
-The reply of Amen, needless to say, is a way of undertaking an oath as we read in numbers 5, in the case of the adulterous woman [ “21 then let the priest make the woman take the oath of the curse, and say to the woman) ‘the Lord make you a curse and an oath among your people, when the Lord makes your thigh fall away and your body swell.
+In fact, in this specific text, the people submit themselves to the conditional curses, ratifying the oaths by answering Amen in response to each of commandments voiced by the Levites.
+The reply of Amen, needless to say, is a way of undertaking an oath as we read in numbers 5, in the case of the adulterous woman. [ “21 then let the priest make the woman take the oath of the curse, and say to the woman) ‘the Lord make you a curse and an oath among your people, when the Lord makes your thigh fall away and your body swell.
 22 May this water that brings the curse pass into your bowels and make your womb swell and your thigh fall away.’
 And the woman shall say, ‘Amen, Amen.’”]

-Deuteronomy 27 thus provides an inter-biblical model in which each individual commandment is presented as an oath.
+Deuteronomy 27 thus provides an intra-biblical model in which each individual commandment is presented as an oath.
 While this is most explicit in Deuteronomy 27, other biblical sources ultimately demonstrate a similar supposition according to which each individual law is imposed as an oath.
-Thus, individual commandments are often called ‘edot in the bible, a plural noun derived from the Aramaic ‘dn, the plural of the singular ‘di in Aramaic, ade in Akkadian.
+Thus, individual commandments are often called ‘edot in the Bible, a plural noun derived from the Aramaic ‘dn, the plural of the singular ‘di in Aramaic, ade in Akkadian.
 The ade is a sworn covenant, basically – an oath.
 The plural ‘den or ‘edot are the plural mitzvot.
 In other words, each individual mitzva is an ‘adi, an oath.
-The epilogue of the stele of Hammurabi noted above similarly describes the laws as errētiya , “my curses” in plural.
-Rather than sufficing in a single general curse for violation of any one of the specific commandments, the stele makes it clear that each individual commandment is perceived as a conditional curse.
-One also needs to mention in the context that in Hittite documents, laws, including divine laws, are termed ishiul, literally – an oath, and moreover, there are some documents which talk about the laws of the Gods as ishiul in the plural XXXX.
+The epilogue of the stele of Hammurabi, noted above, similarly describes the laws as errētiya , “my curses” in plural.
+Rather than providing a single general curse for violation of any one of the specific commandments, the stele makes it clear that each individual commandment is perceived as another conditional curse.
+One also needs to mention in this context that in Hittite documents, laws, including divine laws, are termed ishiul, which literally means an oath, and moreover, there are some documents which talk about the laws of the Gods as ishiul in the plural XXXX.